QuinntyneBrown/virtual-for/README.md

-# virtualFor
+# virtual-for

-virtualFor allows an app to show huge lists of items much more performantly than ng-repeat.
+virtual-for allows an app to show huge lists of items much more performantly than ng-repeat.

 It renders into the DOM only as many items as are currently visible.